-Anti-glomerular basement membrane (GBM) glomerulonephritis accounts for 20% of all cases of rapidly progressive glomerulonephritis (GN) in the adult human population.
-End-stage renal disease develops in 40-70% of patients who have nephritis mediated by anti-GBM antibodies.
-Recent investigations have proposed the concept that the immune system plays a role in the mechanisms of diabetic nephropathy.
-Several components of the immune system including cytokines and resident chemokines, macrophage recruitment, T lymphocytes, and immune complex deposition that have been implicated in other glomerular diseases are now explored for their association with diabetic nephropathy.
+Anti-glomerular basement membrane (GBM) glomerulonephritis accounts for 20% of all cases of rapidly progressive glomerulonephritis (GN) in adult humans.
+The end-stage renal disease develops in 40-70% of patients who have nephritis mediated by anti-GBM antibodies.
+Multiple immune components including cytokines and resident chemokines, macrophage recruitment, T lymphocytes, and immune complex deposition have been implicated in other glomerular diseases are now explored for their association with diabetic nephropathy.
 Furthermore, anti-GBM nephritis shares several common downstream molecular mechanisms and targets with lupus nephritis making the anti-GBM nephritis animal model another relevant and effective model for lupus nephritis disease translation.

 At KBI, anti-GBM GN can be induced in the cynomolgus monkey model by immunization with type IV collagen.
 The cynomolgus nephritis model provides translational value to examine cellular and immune-mediated mechanisms of glomerulonephritis and pathogenesis of crescents, mesangial hypercellularity, interstitial fibrosis, and proteinuria.
 Furthermore, the cynomolgus macaque models of glomerulonephritis and diabetic nephropathy demonstrate comparable albuminuria, immune-mediated inflammatory targets, and renal morphological changes with human patients, suggesting that these common biomarkers and endpoints are useful for evaluating disease severity and treatment efficacy.